 Originating in Berlin in 1997, the Long Night of Museums has become a cultural event that has taken Europe by storm, spreading to cities such as Paris, Amsterdam, Basel, Lucerne, Budapest and Prague.
-It has also, however, maintained many incarnations within its home country of birth in the cities of Frankfurt, Hamburg, Düsseldorf and, notably, Cologne.
+It has also, however, maintained many incarnations within its home country of birth in the cities of Frankfurt, Hamburg, Düsseldorf and, notably, with Cologne Museum Night.

 Typically taking place in November, the city of Cologne participates in the Long Night of Museums by keeping the doors of its cultural institutions open into the wee hours and granting visitors a common pass to access all of the participating establishments.
 Running from approximately 7pm until 3am, travelers who find themselves in Cologne during the event should take care to participate.